cutecatcat16/tasks/README.md

 - [x] Commix effectiveness against burp academy lab 5
 - [ ] https://github.com/commixproject/commix/wiki/Techniques#3-shellshock-bash-injection-module ??? > ShellShock???
 How long is this never tested???
 Should we waste time doing this???
 [OPTIONAL]

-# SSTImap
-- [ ] Basic server-side template injection
-- [ ] Basic server-side template injection (code context)
-- [ ] Server-side template injection using documentation
-- [ ] Server-side template injection in an unknown language with a documented exploit
-- [ ] Server-side template injection with information disclosure via user-supplied objects
-- [ ] Server-side template injection in a sandboxed environment
-- [ ] Server-side template injection with a custom exploit